lzxue/mapbox-gl-js-docs/docs/pages/style-spec/other-filter.md

 ---
 title: Other filter
 id: other-filter
-description: Other filter description
+description: In previous versions of the style specification, filters were defined using the deprecated syntax documented below.
-contentType: 'Specification'
+contentType: specification
 prependJs:
     - "import SectionH4 from '../../components/style-spec/section-h4';"
     - "import InnerSection from '../../components/style-spec/inner-section';"